Background

 Quick links and resources

 Overall, as a condition of payment, a prior authorization request (PAR) is required for the hospital OPD services listed below.
-Click on the available links to learn more about these services.

 Blepharoplasty, blepharoptosis repair, and brow ptosis repair